Xainax/CMPE255FinalProject/README.md

 # Dataset Link
 https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset

+This dataset contains a total of 235,795 samples of website URLs, with a distribution of 134,850 legitimate URLs and 100,945 phishing URLs.
+The dataset has a total of 54 features that were extracted from both the source code of the website and the URL.
+The features consist of elements that are typically used to determine if a website URL is phishing, like URL length, suspicious characters in the URL, and the number of external links/redirects.
+For general data preprocessing, we dropped all the categorical features that we weren’t going to use, applied one-hot encoding to the categorical column we were using, and scaled the numerical features using StandardScaler.

 # Instructions to run the Jupyter notebook
 1. Clone the GitHub repo or make sure you have these files downloaded: PhiUSIIL_Phishing_URL_Dataset.csv, Updated_model(1).ipynb, and url_classifier_model.joblib.